epanov1602/nwk-drone-examples/README.md

 (you can buy a Tello on eBay these days).

-Of course, you are also welcome to continue to play CodeCombat into much more advanced levels, becoming a bigger programming expert along the way.
+Of course, you are also welcome to continue to play CodeCombat into much more advanced levels, becoming a bigger programming expert along the way (not kidding, it is very good and can take you pretty far).

 ## Ok, I have a Tello drone, now what?
 Best is to follow this video at first (lots of drone coding examples to try, step by step):